 - Are my purchases tax exempt?

 - All student organizations are split into six subcategories: Arts, Cultural, Programming, Religious, Service, and two subcommittees for Special Interests.
 Make sure you are listed as an officer on Anchor Link to keep up with all the updates during the process.
 Information will be provided through the Anchor Link Leaders listserv.
-NOTE: to be added to the Anchor Link listserv, please fill out the appropriate form on the Student Organizations & Anchor Link page.
+NOTE: to be added to the Anchor Link listserv, please fill out the appropriate form on the Anchor Link page;

-- A limited amount of additional AcFee funding is available for new or unique initiatives from existing RSOs or for new organizations not able to apply for AcFee through the AcFee Contingency Fund.
-The form is available on the VSG Anchor Link page.
+- A limited amount of additional Student Organization Funding is available for new or unique initiatives from existing RSOs or for new organizations not able to apply for Student Organization Funding through the Student Organization Fund’s Contingency Fund.
+The form is available on the Anchor Link page for the Student Organization Funding Committee.

 - VSG Co-sponsorship: VSG has a limited amount of co-sponsorship funding available to RSO’s for program initiatives.
 Forms are available on the VSG Anchor Link page.